ueen/Rechnify/README.md

 ### Basic password protection (optional defaults to false)
 set `pw_protect` in `vorlage.json` to true and add the `$password` in `send.php`.
+Consider hosting internally or within a login area when not using a password to prevent spam.

 #### Feel free to file an issue or a PR to improve this.
 It's not supposed to be fancy, its supposed to be easy :)